QuocHuy20/Bython_example/README.md

-# C_1000_exercise
+# bython
-This repository for exercise in link:
+This repository for exercise python.